crystalleelucas/credit-risk-classification/README.md

 ## Summary

-Module 2 outperforms Module 1 trained with original data, particularly with high-risk(1) loans.
+Module 2 outperforms Module 1 trained with original data, particularly with high-risk(1) loans, therefore I recommened using Model 2.
-This would be benefiical for fianicial institutions to reduce risks and loss.
+This would be benefiical for fianicial institutions to reduce risks and loss when trying to determine approval or rejection for loans.